Skip links

 WOTC Plus Questions

 Yes.
-WOTC Plus supports batch filing and organized submission workflow support for employers that need a scalable WOTC process.
+WOTC Plus provides automated batch filing and organized submission tracking for employers that need a scalable WOTC process.

 Employers can request a WOTC review, schedule a discovery call, or call WOTC Plus at 844-GET-WOTC.